serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 Concluding Words
 ----------------

-So in the end, tehre was no straight-forward fix to prevent the performance regression caused by ``-ftrivial-auto-var-init``, and Firefox is probably not going to move there anytime soon.
+So in the end, there was no straight-forward fix to prevent the performance regression caused by ``-ftrivial-auto-var-init``, and Firefox is probably not going to move there anytime soon.
 How disappointing?